-Reticulum enables the construction of both small and potentially planetary-scale networks, without any need for hierarchical or beaureucratic structures to control or manage them, while ensuring individuals and communities full sovereignty over their own network segments.
+Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratic structures to control or manage them, while still allowing individuals and communities full sovereignty over their own network segments.

 Reticulum is a complete networking stack, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying carrier for Reticulum.
 It is therefore trivial to tunnel Reticulum over the Internet or private IP networks.
 Reticulum is built directly on cryptographic principles, allowing resilience and stable functionality in open and trustless networks.